 K is for… Kabuki Mask

-The disguise Joey is most famed for – albeit the weathered, All Hope Is Gone version is much gnarlier – is the harsh stone white, petrifying Japanese Kabuki mask from the first three records.
+The disguise Joey was most famed for – albeit the weathered, All Hope Is Gone version is much gnarlier – is the harsh stone white, petrifying Japanese Kabuki mask from the first three records.
 The mask was allegedly inspired by his mother, who wore it one Halloween and scared the living piss out of a young, drunken Joey.
 “It’s open ended and it’s got so many different meanings that you can’t just pin point, stereotype or pigeon hole,” he once explained.
 “It could be love, beauty, hate, disgust – it’s all that stuff in one!”

 L is for… Logo